geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 ##### **Nimlgen** [[00:25:44](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=1544)]
 Yeah, I looked into that.
-I think it should be, as far as I remember, it's just mostly...
+I think it should be, as far as I remember, it's just mostly..
 Yeah, just like the same, it just talks to the CSFS to do all this stuff with USB.
 But yeah, actually, I'm interested in just looking into the common device timings.
 So yeah, I mean, how about the CPU usage there?